Mattyboy2014/Work/README.md

 Task 6 Create A new column called created_date thats shows the date of the tests

 Task 7 Create A new column that flags 1 if Rate_Symbol = 'Eur' and 0 if it doesnt

+Task 8 Create A new dataframe called flagged where the output shows where the condition is flag = 1

+Task 9 Merge the new created flagged dataframe with the original dataframe called frame by Rate_Symbol.